Meet Stephanie Dukes

 Stephanie’s forty years and over 50,000 hours of community services and philanthropy have led to her interest in Non-Profit Management.
 She holds membership in many organizations such as Zeta Phi Beta Sorority, Inc. (Diamond Life Member) where she has served on the National Executive Board as a one of five National Trustees governing the organization’s assets over $13 millions; Zeta Educational Thespian Association, Inc. aka The Moseley House Mouse Inc.; Central Florida Section National Council of Negro Women, Inc. serving locally as the 1st Vice-President, Parliamentarian; Member of the National Elections Committee of the National Council of Negro Women, Inc.; Lake County Democratic Party Precinct Captain and South Lake Democratic Club – Past President.
 Induction into the Southeastern Region and the Florida State Leadership Conference Hall of Fame of Zeta Phi Beta Sorority Inc. Stephanie is a divorcee who enjoys spending time with her family especially the interest of her nieces and nephews; spending her time and efforts serving the youth and elderly of the community; traveling to historical places with her Mom, Aunties, and Life-Time Sister Friends; and spending quiet time with her God-mothers, Mrs. Annette Woodard Dempsey of Mulberry, FL and Mrs. Rosa T. Brown of Tallahassee, FL.

-Stephanie attends Bible Study at Wootson Temple of Clermont, FL.
+Stephanie attends Bible Study at Wootson Temple (Pastor Marvin L. Wootson) of Clermont, FL.
 Through her travels she has attended St. Mary’s Primitive Baptist Church of Tallahassee, FL (The Late Rev. R. N. Gooden); Greater New Bethel Baptist Church of Miami Garden, FL (Rev. G. David Horton); The Foundation of Pembroke Pine, FL (Rev. Wayne Lomax); Celebration of Praise Church of God (Rev. Roderick Lee Trusty); and The Sanctuary at Mt.
 Calvary of Jacksonville, FL (Rev. John Allen Newman).
 She currently is a member of Hope International Church of Groveland, FL, under the tutelage of Pastors Tony and Jodie McCoy.